 What is Guaranteed Insurability Feature and why should I take out a policy that includes it?

-A Guaranteed Insurability Feature is an optional choice within a life insurance policy that allows you to increase or renew the level of cover you have in place.
-Most policies will allow you to increase or renew your level of cover once ever 12 months without having to provide any evidence of your health.
+A Guaranteed Insurability Feature is an optional choice within a life insurance policy that allows you to increase or renew the level of cover you have in place if a defined life event occurs e.g. getting married.
+Most policies will allow you to increase or renew your level of cover once every 12 months without having to provide any evidence of your health.

 What are the benefits of a guaranteed insurability feature?